brendantang/auto_alert/README.md

 `auto_alert` assumes there is an `Alert` model to store your alerts in the database.

-An appropriate model can be built using the Rails generator by running something like, `rails generate model Alert alertable:references:polymorphic resolved:boolean kind:string message:string`.
+An appropriate model can be built using the Rails generator by running something like, `rails generate model Alert alertable:references resolved:boolean kind:string message:string`.
-You may want to edit the resulting migration so that it looks like [this example](test/dummy/db/migrate/20210613222049_create_alerts.rb).
+Then edit the resulting migration so that it looks like [this example](test/dummy/db/migrate/20210613222049_create_alerts.rb).

 Make sure to edit the alert model file to register it with `auto_alert`: